 Known for clothes both classic and comfortable, Donna Karan International (DKI) defines the metropolitan flair that bridges the difference between stylishly casual and conventional.
 The firm designs and sells men's and women's clothes, including suits, sportswear, accessories, and shoes, under the Donna Karan New York, DKNY, DKNY Jeans, and DKNY Active labels.
 DKI sells to upscale department and specialty stores and through its own retail stores.
 It also licenses third parties to run most of its international stores.
 Fashion leviathan

-With the recession behind the fashion brand, DKI has logged sales gains in the US and overseas.
-The label points to fashion shows and its image makeover in recent years for the boost.
-DKI repositioned its 25-year-old Donna Karan Collection in 2010 to expand its customer base and target a high-growth market segment.
-The new-and-improved collection also earned its own store in Las Vegas.
-In international markets, the LVMH apparel firm saw traction in Asia for its New York line DKNY.
+As part of its strategy, DKI repositioned its 25-year-old Donna Karan Collection to expand its customer base and target a high-growth market segment, adding its own store in Las Vegas.
+In international markets, the LVMH apparel firm has seen traction in Asia for its New York line DKNY.
+Specifically, it's tapping new and emerging markets, namely China and India, for their growth potential.

-The company also licenses its name to the likes of Estée Lauder (beauty products), Fossil (watches), Liz Claiborne (activewear), PVH (men's shirts), Oxford Industries (children's clothes), and Luxottica (eyewear).
+(eyewear).
 DKI sells primarily to upscale department and specialty stores and through the company's 15 full-price stores and 50-plus discount outlets in the US and the UK.
 Liz Claiborne operates DKNY Jeans stores, and DKI also licenses stores in Japan and elsewhere in the Asia/Pacific region.